tyrcho/fp-scala/paths/README.md

 ### Enumerate all stops in a path

-Stops in a path are all intermediate points of a path.
+Stops in a path represent possible places where a driver could stop to pickup or deposit someone.
-They represent possible places where a driver could stop to pickup or deposit someone.
+They are computed as the vertices (`from` and `to` points) of the segments in the path.

 Tests :